microcks/microcks.io/content/documentation/guides/usage/custom-dispatchers.md

 ## 2. Practice

 We will use the `API Pastry - 2.0` sample from the Getting Started tutorial.
-It contains multiple examples for the `GET /pastry/{name}` operation, including JSON and XML variants.
-We’ll set a custom dispatcher to route based on the `Accept` header.
+It contains multiple examples for the `GET /pastry/{name}` operation.
+We’ll set a custom dispatcher to demonstrate a default response using `FALLBACK` when the requested pastry doesn’t exist (something distinct from default content negotiation, which Microcks already handles automatically).

 ### 2.1 Load the sample API